wp-plugins/quick-featured-images/README.txt

 1. Remove all undesired featured images if there are some.
 If desired set the images using the option "Overwrite existing featured images".
 2. Set the default image without the option "Overwrite existing featured images".
 This will set the image to all posts without a featured image.

-= Where can I find the plugin in the WordPress backend? =

-There are two ways to find Quick Featured Images in the amdin area:

-1. Go to 'Media' => 'Quick Featured Images'
-2. Go to the media library 'Media'.
-At each image you will find a new link 'Bulk set as featured image'.

 = Who can see Quick Featured Images in the WordPress backend? =